Reporting the sale or exchange of real estate

 However, the excess loss may not be offset by other categories of income (for example, income from paid employment), or carried over to future years.

 If the building is located abroad, the speculation gains generated are, as a rule, exempted, that is to say only taken into account to determine the rate.
-Extraordinary exempt capital gains are to be neglected when calculating the overall tax rate.
+Extraordinary exempt capital gains are to be ignored when calculating the overall tax rate.

 Declaration of sale or exchange of a property held by a taxpayer